The Complete Art Lover's Guide to Tuscany

 Lippi was a womanizer, who led a colorful life.
 In 1456, Lippi abducted a novice nun, Lucrezia Buti, and had sexual relations with her.
 The result was their son Filippino Lippi, who also went on to become a famous painter.

 This painting caused a bit of a scandal.
 It's full of illicit love and unholy models.
 Lippi likely used Lucrezia as his model for Mary, at a time when it wasn't considered acceptable to portray a "fallen" woman.
 Mary is also not even looking at baby Jesus, but at the mysteriously smiling angel who could be her son Filippino.

 5. Donatello's Bronze David, Bargello Museum, Florence

 Commissioned by Cosimo de Medici (the Elder), the beautiful Bronze David is Donatello's best work.
 Bronze David is the first freestanding nude sculpture since Greco-Roman times.
-It was a radical depiction of the biblical story of David and Goliath.
+It was almost shock art for the time, a radical depiction of the biblical story of David and Goliath.
 David became a mascot of sort for Florence, as an underdog city state.

 But it's not a heroic rendering.
 There's nothing modest about Bronze David.
 It's simultaneously eroticized and androgynized.
 The piece was created for a private environment, where it would be acceptably cheeky.